'Excuse me,' Mallory interrupted, 'would it be OK if we carried her around and she touched each bag?'”

 This was a amazing story, keep up the good work! (:

-Jordan Caldwell over 2 years ago from Adrian, Michigan
+Jordan Caldwell almost 3 years ago from Adrian, Michigan

 What good people do!!!
 It's how you play the game of life that counts.
 Great sportsmanship.